Campaign & Heat Pump FAQs

 -

-Kicking Gas offers a decarbonization subsidy of 20%, 50% or 75% off the total installed cost for eligible homes (i.e., households converting from propane, oil, wood, or so-called “natural” gas) while our campaign lasts.
+Kicking Gas offers a subsidy of 20% - 75% off the total installed cost up to $10,000, for eligible homes in Island County and Snohomish County (getting off of propane, oil, natural gas, or wood), while our funds last.

-Puget Sound Energy offers a $400 - $600 distributor rebate that is passed on to the customer by PSE qualified installers, including Island Ductless Heat Pumps.
+Puget Sound Energy offers a $1,500 - $2,400 distributor rebate that is passed on to the customer by some installers, including Island Ductless.

-The Inflation Reduction Act offers a tax credit of 30% of installed cost, up to a maximum of $2,000, for heat pump installation.
+The Inflation Reduction Act offers a Tax Credit of 30% of installed cost, up to a maximum of $2,000, for heat pump installation.
 Fine Print: To qualify for a tax credit, the heat pump must meet CEE Tier 2 standards for efficiency.
-If you want to take advantage of the tax credit, be sure to ask your installer whether your equipment will meet CEE Tier 2 standards.
+If you want to take advantage of the tax credit, be sure to ask whether your installation will meet CEE Tier 2 standards.

 The Inflation Reduction Act also will offer a small number of upfront rebates, which will be distributed through State programs, likely in late 2024.
 The High Efficiency Electric Home Rebate Act Covers 100% of electrification project costs for low-income households (who earn less than 80 percent of their Area Median Income) and 50% for those making less than 150% of Area Median Income.